I’m excited to bring you this dish after my first time creating this Italian classic.

 - Now time to create the roll, i.e roulade, roll tightly and secure with butcher twine.

 - Begin by salting the flank steak roll generously.

 - Now sear the flank steak in a cast iron skillet with EVOO or Canola Oil and create a hard exterior sear, 4-5 minutes on each side.

 - Once the flank steak has been seared on all sides, remove the Braciole from the pan and set aside.
 Now build the red sauce, see below for my quick tomato sauce, and preheat the oven to 350 degrees.

 - Return the Braciole to the cast iron skillet containing the red sauce and cover with foil.
 Cook for 1 hour, turning the Braciole at the halfway point.

 - Allow the roulade to rest for at least 10 minutes before slicing.
 Slice the Braciole into individual servings and remove the butcher twine.

 - Top with the red sauce and serve with pasta, polenta or a green salad.
 Enjoy and cheers🥂!

-This red sauce was cooked in the same cast iron skillet as the Braciole because you want to develop the sauce with the meat fond, browned bits of meat stuck to the bottom of the cast iron 👍, because that’s delicious gold.
+This red sauce was cooked in the same cast iron skillet as the Braciole because you want to develop the sauce with the meat fond, browned bits of meat stuck to the bottom of the cast iron 👍 because that’s deliciousness.